Education Doctorate (EdD) In Organizational Learning and Leadership with a Specialization in Human Resource Development

 Take this opportunity to see what a Doctoral level class in HRD is like at Barry University.
 Meet other students in the program, and ask your future academic advisor questions all in one night!
 Attend a graduate class taught by Program Coordinator Dr. Jean McAtavey.
 Contact Dr. McAtavey to visit a class at email@example.com.

-Dr. David M. Kopp, Chair of the Organizational Learning and Leadership and Human Resource Development Programs, with Shaquille O'Neal after presenting his doctoral capstone project on April 21.
+Dr. David M. Kopp, Associate Dean, with Shaquille O'Neal after presenting his doctoral capstone project on April 21.
 Shaquille O'Neal received his EdD in Human Resource Development on May 5, 2012 at Barry's Commencement Ceremony.
 Hear more about Dr. O’Neal’s experience in the program.